Find helpful next steps as a newly admitted student and many of the resources available to you as a current GSAL student below.

 Please note that even one quarter of non-registration will result in not having any campus benefits, as students may not retain student life benefits without actively being registered for courses as a GSAL student.

 The GSAL program advising team supports their students in the development of their academic, career, and life goals by:

 Esther Pandian-Riske, who heads the advising team for GSAL, is a graduate alumna of the University of Chicago and will meet one-on-one with students, help with the graduate school admissions process (reviewing statements and advising on obtaining letters of recommendation) as well as plan a range of periodic academic and social events for students to meet and network with colleagues and faculty members.

 Dean of Students team is available for student support in the areas of academic progress, issues of student life, well-being, and student conduct.
 Jarquetta Egeston, Graham School's Associate Dean of Students, can be reached at GrahamDOS@uchicago.edu.

-All GSAL/RS students have access to the following services during each quarter in which they are registered for classes:
+All GSAL/RS students have access to the many University services during each quarter in which they are registered for classes.

 © Copyright 2016–2019 University of Chicago